TheDeathlyCow/scorchful/README.md

 Scorchful has a soon-to-be comprehensive player and developer wiki available at https://modded.wiki/w/Mod:Scorchful.
 Thanks to Patbox for hosting this!

-If you have questions or problems, tech support is also provided on my [community Discord](https://discord.gg/aqASuWebRU).
+If you have questions or problems, tech support is also provided on my [community Discord](https://discord.thedeathlycow.com).
 However, it is preferred that bug reports are submitted to the [issue tracker](https://github.com/TheDeathlyCow/scorchful/issues).

-# Mod Integrations
+## Mod Integrations

 This documents mod integrations that have been created specifically for Scorchful and are included with Scorchful out of the box.

-Many other patches that are also relevant for Frostiful are provided by the standalone [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) mod, including season integration, heart bar fixes, and more.
+Many other patches that are also relevant for Scorchful are provided by the standalone [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) mod, including season integration, heart bar fixes, and more.

-* [Tips](https://modrinth.com/mod/tips): Added some Frostiful-specific tips
 * [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions): Descriptions are provided for Scorchful's enchantments
 * [Farmer's Delight](https://modrinth.com/mod/farmers-delight-refabricated): Foods and drinks provide water for sweating
 * [Immersive Weathering](https://modrinth.com/mod/immersive-weathering): Icicles are cooling